Posted by phil alvirez |

 installing it, the cleanest way is placing the servo at the fin. or you can use a cable, but this means some drag to the servo. to eliminate drag you can install a linkage with 2 belcranks, but it is more complicated.

 also, it is heavier than conventional, as the fin has to be built stronger. but that could be very little if you do a good job engineering it.

 and is more prone to damage if you fly competition and do those landings (crashes) to get to the spot-or if your landings are not smooth.

-i have a 2 mt sailplane radian that has conventional tail and it also behaves great, so at the end of the day it depends of what you like best.
+i have a 2 mt sailplane radian that has conventional tail (really it is a low 'x' tail) and it also behaves great, so at the end of the day it depends of what you like best.

 i like better t tail for the aerodynamics reasons, and now i do smooth landings, but i must admit that you can live with any way that provides you good results, as long as you do a good installation with as little drag as possible and land smooth.